-In October 2014, I took my first plunge into automated stock investing, choosing Betterment out of a large and growing field of companies (affectionately referred to as Robo Advisers) that offer similar services.
+For almost eight years (since October 2014), I have been contributing to an automated stock investing account, choosing Betterment out of a large and growing field of companies (affectionately referred to as Robo Advisers) that offer similar services.

 See Article: Why I Put My Last $100,000 into Betterment

 On this page, I’ll keep you up to date with quarterly results, and we’ll also learn more about how Betterment works, and investing in general.